akshitwakodikar/library-management-system/README.md

 ## Introduction

-The Library Management System is designed to streamline the management of libraries by automating various processes such as cataloging books, tracking borrowed and returned books, and managing user accounts.
+A library management system is software that is designed to manage all the functions of a library.
+It helps librarian to maintain the database of new books and the books that are borrowed by members along with their due dates.

 ## Features